wmitchell-cambria/API/src/test/resources/jmeter/business/rules/Readme.md

 The test is attempting to create a Referral where Assignee Staff Id is not the same as logged in User Staff Id.

 The test checks that per the Rule R - 02473 an appropriate error message is generated that informs the end user that Assignee Staff Id is not the same as logged in User Staff Id.

+### R02473DefaultReferralAssignmentNoCaseLoad.jmx

+This test logs in with a user id that is associated with a test staff person who has no Caseload and hence is not able to create a Referral.